 Manufacturing remains an important industry in Victoria in terms of export value and value-added to the economy.
-Whilst the Manufacturing industry faces notable challenges, it is also in the midst of a transformational change through revolutionary technological advancements.
+Whilst the manufacturing industry faces notable challenges, it is also in the midst of a transformational change through revolutionary technological advancements.

-Other trends in Manufacturing, particularly in inner metropolitan areas such as Yarra is the presence of urban manufacturing.
+Other trends in manufacturing, particularly in inner metropolitan areas such as Yarra is the presence of urban manufacturing.
 Urban manufacturers tend to be small (generally employing fewer than 20 people) and provide a highly specialised or niche product.

-Melbourne Makers is a promotional platform for urban manufacturers, providing an overview of business types across IMAP Councils.
-Melbourne Makers shows that there is a clear clustering of urban manufacturers in and around the Gipps Street Precinct in Collingwood, with activities generally occurring in arts and culture, food and beverage, textiles and fashion, personal services and information media and telecommunications.
+REMPLAN data shows that there is a clear clustering of urban manufacturers in and around the Gipps Street Precinct in Collingwood, with activities generally occurring in arts and culture, food and beverage, textiles and fashion, personal services and information media and telecommunications.